HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Favorite color: Rainbow trout.
 Option two would be the gold (black back, gold belly).

 To be more precise, the Panther Martin spinner (they are known for their spinner but make a variety of other lures now).
 I love this lure!
 In fact, I have a pretty spendy spinning setup that I have devoted just to this lure; it never comes off (except to change it to another size maybe).
 I would say 80% of the time when targeting trout somewhere new, I will try this lure first.
 In my book, this is the best all-around trout lure ever made.

 What I like about it:

 - The "through the blade" spinner design is by far the most reliable in my experience.

-- The large blades move a lot of water, you can feel the "thump, thump, thump" of the rotating blade right up though your rod.
+- The large blades move a lot of water, you can feel the "thump, thump, thump" of the rotating blade right up through your rod.
 This way, you know that the lure is really working.

 - The compact design allows for tremendous casting radius and allows the lure to work deep in streams.

-- Can be trolled without any additional weight.
+- Can be trolled without any additional weight

-- They catch all kinds of fish
+- They catch all kinds of fish.

 - They have worked practically everywhere I have fished them.